percona/percona-xtradb-cluster/doc-pxc/source/wsrep-system-index.rst

    :conf: Yes
    :scope: Global
    :dyn: Yes
+   :format: <username>:<password>

 This variable should contain the authentication information needed for State Snapshot Transfer.
 Required information depends on the method selected in the :variable:`wsrep_sst_method`.
-More information about required authentication can be found in :ref:`resources`.
+More information about required authentication can be found in the :ref:`state_snapshot_transfer` documentation.
 This variable will appear masked in the logs and in the ``SHOW VARIABLES`` query.

 .. variable:: wsrep_sst_donor